Shadows . . . .

 on those living in the land of the shadow of death

 Jesus continues to call all people living in the shadow of death to enter His light through repentance and faith.
-When surrounded by shadows and fear grips our hearts, Jesus urges us to cry out to the One who saves . . . confess your fears and receive His comfort and rest.
+When surrounded by shadows and when fear grips our hearts, Jesus urges us to cry out to Him as the One who saves . . . to receive His comfort and rest.

 Just as not all dreams are created equal, the same can be said of shadows.
-One of my favorite places to go is Psalm 91 (referred to by many as “the 911 Psalm“) as it calls God’s people to find refuge in the shadow of Almighty God,
+One of my favorite places to go in Scripture is Psalm 91–referred to by many as “the 911 Psalm.”
+I love the declaration given in the beginning as it invites God’s people to find refuge in the shadow of Almighty God,

 Whoever dwells in the shelter of the Most High